 (1) Following permanent abandonment of the drillhole under s.
 NR 130.111 (1) (b) and revegetation and regrading of the drilling site, the explorer shall notify the department of completion of termination of each drilling site.
-As part of the notification, the explorer shall describe the method of drill cuttings disposal and reclamation of the drilling mud pit.
 This notification shall be made in writing and sent to the department's Metallic Mining Coordinator unless the department specifies another recipient.